5 AI Project Foundations

 For more readings on Data Management go to The 6 Primary Components of Asset Centric Projects.

-3) System (Technical) Infrastructure: When I arrive at a clients site one of the first things I do before addressing the requirements, integrations and other moving components is to address where the data lives.
-This involves an assessment with the output of a visual diagram and context of the clients system infrastructure.
+When I arrive at a clients site one of the first things I do before addressing the requirements, integrations and other moving components is to address where the data lives.
+This involves an assessment of the architectural discipline of the system with the output of a visual diagram and context of the clients system infrastructure.
 I don’t identify only the systems they think we need to address their requirements but ALL systems and where the master data will be.
 I once experienced a last minute system update that contained large data sets that had not been brought to the teams attention.
 Is that the clients fault?
 Nope, I owned it because I did not address all the systems that may have down or upstream impacts to the data we needed to fulfill the lifecycle.
 After that misstep I have always taken a methodical and diligent process of addressing this step early.
 No acceptions.

-Question: How does the client currently handle technical debt?
+Question on Technical Debt in systems?
+How does the client currently handle technical debt?
 To be clear, Technical debt is “a software development concept where taking shortcuts or choosing easy, temporary solutions now—often to meet tight deadlines—results in higher, compound "interest" in the form of extra development effort and maintenance later”.
 Tech Debt will lead to fragility (*vs antifragility), bugs, and low customer satisfaction.

 There are many debts: ie.